-c.
-Contractors are responsible for the safe storage, handling and use of all compressed gas cylinders, or containers delivered to them, or used by them on the premises, and must at all times comply with the provisions of the current edition of the Highly Flammable Liquids and Liquefied Petroleum Gases Regulations.
+- c.
+Contractors are responsible for the safe storage, handling and use of all compressed gas cylinders, or containers delivered to them, or used by them on the premises, and must at all times comply with the provisions of the current edition of the Highly Flammable Liquids and Liquefied Petroleum Gases Regulations. - d.
+Contractors must ensure that all low flash point liquids' or mixtures (i.e., those with a flash point below 900F 320C) are safely stored, handled and used.
+When possible, safe liquids (those with a higher flash point) should be used.

-- d.
-Contractors must ensure that all low flash point liquids' or mixtures (i.e., those with a flash point below $90^{\circ}F 32^{\circ}C$ ) are safely stored, handled and used.
-When possible, safe liquids (those with a higher flash point) should be used. - Highly Flammable Liquids SHALL NOT be stored or decanted within buildings, and effective control of any potential source of ignition shall be carried out by the Contractor, including, prohibition of smoking within or adjacent to storage areas and points of use. - e.
+Highly Flammable Liquids SHALL NOT be stored or decanted within buildings, and effective control of any potential source of ignition shall be carried out by the Contractor, including, prohibition of smoking within or adjacent to storage areas and points of use.

+- e.
 Contractors shall ensure that all stocks of combustible materials are NOT stored on the premises, but stacked externally, remote from the building.
 Combustible materials or waste accumulating as a result of the work shall be removed to a safe external point as soon as possible, and at least at the end of each period of work. - f.
 Contractors are responsible for the provision of adequate lighting and, where necessary, space heating for the comfort and safety of their staff.
 All access routes and walkways should be well lit and where space heating is necessary, a written permit must be obtained for the form of heating proposed before any heating equipment is operated within the premises.
 Temporary wiring must conform to the relevant sections of the current edition of the I.E.E.
 Wiring Regulations. - g.
 Whenever work or operations may cause obstruction to, or render inaccessible any fire access exit or stairway leading into or from the buildings, written permission SHALL be obtained from the Fire Authority.
 In all cases, first consideration must be given to maintaining a safe means of egress to occupiers of any building.
 Where temporary alternative arrangements are approved and implemented, the facilities SHALL be accompanied by suitable directional and exit signs, and temporary lighting to the satisfaction of the Fire Authority. - h.
 At the completion of every period of work within the premises, a senior employee of the Contractor shall carry out a thorough check of all the areas where work or operations have been carried out, to ensure no fire, or other unusual or hazardous conditions are present.
-Where "Hot Work" has been carried out, this inspection shall be carried out one hour after completion of the work and before the permit to work is returned. - Contractors must ensure that their employees and employees of their Sub Contractors strictly observe no smoking restrictions in defined areas whilst working on the premises. - j.
-Contractors are to ensure that their employees are familiar with the fire procedures operative on the premises.
+Where "Hot Work" has been carried out, this inspection shall be carried out one hour after completion of the work and before the permit to work is returned.